My Plantiful Cooking

 3 whole star anise, 1 inch ginger, 1 stalk green onion

-• Add water and all the seasonings to the pan, and bring the mixture to a light simmer.
-Gently slide in tofu cubes.
-Cook for 20 minutes, flipping the tofu every 5 minutes or so.
+• Add water and seasonings to the pan, then bring the mixture to a light simmer.

-½ cup low-sodium soy sauce, 2 tablespoons dark soy sauce, 2 tablespoons shaoxing wine, 2 tablespoons sugar, 2 cups water
+½ cup low-sodium soy sauce, 2 tablespoons dark soy sauce , 2 tablespoons shaoxing wine, 2 tablespoons sugar, 2 cups water

 1 tablespoon cornstarch